-The APB Ethical Standards and ISA (UK and Ireland) 260 'Communication of audit matters with those charged with governance', requires us to communicate with you on a timely basis on all significant facts and matters that bear on our independence and objectivity.
+The APB Ethical Standards and ISA (UK and Ireland) 260 'Communication of audit matters with those charged with governance', requires us to communicate with the Council on a timely basis on all significant facts and matters which have a bearing on our independence and objectivity.
 The Ethical Standards, as revised in December 2010, require that we do this formally both at the planning stage and at the conclusion of the audit, as well as during the audit if appropriate.
-The aim of these communications is to ensure full and fair disclosure by us to those charged with your governance on matters in which you have an interest.
+The aim of these communications is to ensure full and fair disclosure by us to those charged with governance on matters in which the Council has an interest.